 Take the Quays of the Old Port–parc Jean-Drapeau shuttle ferry across the St. Lawrence River to gorgeous Île Sainte-Hélène.

 Follow the bike path west from the Quays to the Cité du Havre, site of architectural marvel Habitat 67, designed by architect Moshe Safdie, and reach Île Sainte-Hélène by crossing the Concorde Bridge.

 Swimming – Île Sainte-Hélène

 You’re at parc Jean-Drapeau, Montréal’s lush outdoor playground and each Sunday, site of Piknic Électronik.
 But that, another time: right now, we’re here to get wet!
 Follow the directions to the Complexe aquatique de l’Île de Sainte-Hélène, site of Montréal’s first swimming pool.
-Renovated in 2005, this impressive complex boasts a competition pool, a recreational pool and a diving pool.
+This impressive complex boasts a competition pool, a recreational pool and a diving pool.